The Nasher Museum presented Selections from the Photography Collection, as part of The Collection Galleries.

 Photography is a deceptive medium.
 It has the ability to capture fleeting, candid moments with a supposed accuracy and precision that we take for granted.
 Photographs may also be infinitely manipulated, however, and have the potential to present imagery that is suspect in its veracity or utterly fantastical in nature.
-The Real and the Imagined is a selection of 23 photographs from the Nasher Museum’s collection spanning a century-and-a-half and illustrating some of the ways in which photographers have documented, altered or completely invented their imagery.
+The Real and the Imagined was a selection of 23 photographs from the Nasher Museum’s collection spanning a century-and-a-half and illustrating some of the ways in which photographers have documented, altered or completely invented their imagery.
 Some of the works included here have been modified or staged, while others are entirely unaltered.
 When seen together as a group, it becomes clear that it can often be difficult to distinguish between the real and the imagined image.

 Many of the earliest photographers were heavily influenced by painting and created compositions that reflected this, such as Misses McCandlish by the Scottish duo David Octavius Hill and Robert Adamson.
 Hill was formally trained as a landscape and portrait painter, realizing early on the artistic merits of photography.
 The pair’s portrait photographs are often highly composed and sometimes include costumes or props, seen here with the incorporation of the bucket in this photograph.
 Working in the late 19th century, British photographer Peter Henry Emerson also relied on composed scenes, but used soft focus, or slightly blurry imagery to capture the marshes of East Anglia in the series Life and Landscape on the Norfolk Broads.
 His desire to emulate human vision in his photography led him to advocate for a soft focus approach, ironically rendering his work in a dream-like or surreal way.